TomFinet/Beemo/http/Design.md

 We do not care really, so long as for each type of resource, we have a way to read/write to it.
 We may also want to specify permissions for a resource type instance.

+How to implement request timeouts?

+When we first start reading request data in handle_rx, that is when we start a timer and schedule it to wake up in X ms from now.
+When a request completes, we disarm the timer, and if the timeout occurs, we simply respond with a timeout error and close the connection.

+At the OS level, sleep places our thread into the waiting queue.
+On system clock hardware interrupts, the schedule handler is called, which must check the wait queue to see if the front thread has had its timeout point reached, in which case it is added to the ready queue.
+At some future scheduling point, it will be scheduled and the thread will awaken from slumber.

+In C++ we have the std::this_thread::sleep_for(std::chrono__milliseconds(x)) function which will make a sleep syscall to do this, in a cross-platform way.

+Why is sleep a syscall?
+Syscalls are used to escalate the priveledge level of the CPU in order to execute kernel priveledge instructions.
+It sounds bad for a process to be able to move itself off the running queue, this should be a kernel op, hence the syscall.
+The user process could move other processes around.